automorph-org/automorph/docs/Web-RPC.md

 ### Cacheable request

-All invoked function arguments must be supplied as URL query parameters with query parameter names representing the remote function parameter names and query parameter values their respective argument values.
-Multiple instances of identically named query parameters must not be used.
-Request body must be empty.
+- All invoked function arguments must be supplied as request URL query parameters.
+- Query parameter names represent remote function argument names and query parameter values their respective values.
+- Multiple instances of identically named query parameters must not be used.
+- Request body must be empty.

 - Method: GET